-It is expected that robots can perform their tasks under natural lighting conditions and in an outdoor environment.
+In a near future, it is expected that the MSL robots will have to play under natural lighting conditions and in outdoor fields.
 This introduces new challenges.
-In outdoor environments, the illumination may change slowly during the day, due to the movement of the sun, but also may change quickly in short periods of time due to a partial and temporally varying covering of the sun by clouds.
+In outdoor fields, the illumination may change slowly during the day, due to the movement of the sun, but also may change quickly in short periods of time due to a partial and temporally varying covering of the sun by clouds.
 In this case, the robots have to adjust, in real-time, the camera parameters, in order to adapt to new lighting conditions.

 The proposed algorithm was also tested outdoors, under natural light.
-Figure 15 shows that the algorithm works well even with different light conditions.
+Figure 9 shows that the algorithm works well even with different light conditions.
 It confirms that the algorithm can be used in non-controlled lighting conditions and under different environments.